 This is just the beginning of our story and the journey to the cross is just beginning.

 Today, many churches celebrate Palm Sunday with the waving of palms and songs and shouts of “Hosanna.”
 Palm Sunday, though, is more than a celebration.
-It is a reminder that the journey to the cross comes as a result of storms of power clashing together.
+It is a reminder that the journey to the cross comes as a result of storms of power, greed and pride clashing together.